SteelCompendium/data-bestiary-md-dse/Last Laugh.md

   t2: Frightened of the last laugh (EoT)
   t3: No effect
   effects:
+  - roll: INU RR
+    t1: Frightened of the last laugh (save ends)
+    t2: Frightened of the last laugh (EoT)
+    t3: No effect
   - name: Effect
     effect: 'While frightened by this ability, targets laugh uncontrollably and cannot use triggered actions. '